CDCgov/phdi/containers/tefca-viewer/README.md

 ### Running via docker-compose (WIP)

-The TEFCA Viewer requires a Postgres database with patient demographic data to render properly.
-To make local development easier, a docker-compose file has been created that starts a Postgres database, seeds it with TEFCA test data, and starts the Node service.
-This can be run with `docker compose up`.
+The TEFCA Viewer will eventually require other inputs from other DIBBs services.
+For now, this is a simplified docker compose file that starts the Node service.
+This can be run with `docker compose up --build`.
 See the [Docker Compose documentation](https://docs.docker.com/engine/reference/commandline/compose_up/) for additional information.

-### Potential Issues

-If you have problems connecting your database run this command to see what other postgres databases are running `sudo lsof -i :5432`

-then kill it
-`kill {pid}`

 ### Developer Documentation